Introduction to FICA FICA HIC Directions Issued Proscribed Online Locations Resources

 FICA also introduces offences related to clandestine foreign interference by electronic communications activity, for perpetrating HICs in a clandestine way.
 Such offences deal with persons who covertly and knowingly act against Singapore’s public interest on behalf of a foreign principal.
 They do not cover Singaporeans acting on their own accord or foreigners making open and attributable comments, nor do they cover unintentional acts.

-Individuals and organisations who are directly involved in Singapore’s political processes will be defined as Politically Significant Persons (PSPs) and will be subject to countermeasures to mitigate the risk of foreign interference:
+FICA defines the following organisations and individuals, who are directly involved in Singapore’s political processes, as Politically Significant Persons (PSPs), and subjects them to countermeasures to mitigate the risk of foreign interference:

-In addition, a competent authority (appointed by the Minister for Home Affairs) can designate other individuals and organisations as PSPs if their activities are directed towards a political end, and the competent authority assesses that it is in the public interest that countermeasures be applied.
+FICA also empowers a competent authority (appointed by the Minister for Home Affairs) to designate other individuals and organisations as PSPs if their activities are directed towards a political end in Singapore, and the competent authority assesses that it is in the public interest that countermeasures be applied.

-Defined and designated PSPs will be subjected to countermeasures covering the following vectors of foreign influence – donations, volunteers, leadership and membership, and affiliations.
-If there are increased risks of foreign interference, the competent authority can step up countermeasures on the defined and designated PSPs.
+The countermeasures on defined and designated PSPs cover the following vectors of foreign interference – donations, volunteers, leadership, membership, and affiliations.
+If there are increased risks of foreign interference, the competent authority can issue stepped-up countermeasures to the defined or designated PSPs.